krishnasherkar157-dev/delta-demoo/README.md

 # delta-demoo
-this is a demo for git &amp; Github class
+this is a demo for git &amp; Github class.